sanmusen214/BAAH/docs/README_en.md

 BAAH is compatible with ALAS and MAA, but:

 1. Please do not attempt to run BAAH and ALAS or MAA on the same multi-opened emulator/same emulator port simultaneously, as they will compete for screenshots.
 Please set up multiple multi-opened emulators.
-2. Please be careful not to let the automation scripts restart the adb service frequently.
+2. Please be careful not to let the automation scripts restart the adb service, BAAH will not try to shut down the adb daemon, you should start BAAH after other automation tools.

 ## 9. After Extracting, BAAH.exe Disappears